endast/runJSONrun/README.md

 #JSON format
 The header names gets cleaned up:
 * Whitespace is removed
-* If the column has a typ, for example km/h it gets converted to _kmh
+* If the column has a type, like km/h it gets converted to _kmh
 ex:

 * Average Speed (km/h) -> AverageSpeed_kmh"